microsoft/Relation-Aware-Global-Attention-Networks/README.md

 ## Reference

-This technique applied on person re-identification task had been accepted by CVPR'20.
-We hope that this technique of Relation-aware Global Attention (RGA) will bring benefits for more computer vision related applications and inspire more works.
+The work with this technique of Relation-aware Global Attention (RGA) applied on person re-identification task has been accepted by CVPR'20.
+We hope that this technique will bring benefits for more computer vision related applications and inspire more works.

 - [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

 If you find this technique and repository useful, please cite the paper: